adtrace/adtrace_sdk_unity/README.md

 <a id="environment">Depending on whether you are building your app for testing or for production, change the `Environment` setting to either 'Sandbox' or 'Production'.

 **Important:** Set the value to `Sandbox` if you or someone else is testing your app.
 Make sure to set the environment to `Production` before you publish the app.
 Set it back to `Sandbox` if you start testing again.
-Also, have in mind that by default AdTrace dashboard is showing production traffic of your app, so in case you want to see traffic you generated while testing in sandbox mode, make sure to switch to sandbox traffic view within dashboard.
+Also, have in mind that by default AdTrace panel is showing production traffic of your app, so in case you want to see traffic you generated while testing in sandbox mode, make sure to switch to sandbox traffic view within panel.

 We use the environment setting to distinguish between real traffic and artificial traffic from test devices.
 Please make sure to keep your environment setting updated.

 <a id="start-manually">If you don't want the Adtrace SDK to start automatically with the app's `Awake` event, select `Start Manually`.
 With this option, you'll initialize and start the Adtrace SDK from the within the code by calling the `AdTrace.start` method with the `AdTraceConfig` object as a parameter.

-You can find an example scene with a button menu showing these options here: `Assets/AdTrace/ExampleGUI/ExampleGUI.unity`.

-The source for this scene is located at `Assets/AdTrace/ExampleGUI/ExampleGUI.cs`.

 ### <a id="qs-adtrace-logging"></a>Adtrace logging